Russia says it chases British destroyer out of Crimea waters with warning shots, bombs - Pakistan Today

 Western countries are conducting naval exercises this week in the Black Sea known as Sea Breeze.
 Hours before the incident, Russia’s embassy in Washington had called on the United States and allies to cancel them.

-The British destroyer visited the Ukrainian port of Odessa this week, where an agreement was signed for Britain to help upgrade Ukraine’s navy.
+The British destroyer visited the Ukrainian port of Odesa this week, where an agreement was signed for Britain to help upgrade Ukraine’s navy.

 Russia’s defence ministry, quoted by Interfax news agency, said the British destroyer had left Russian waters soon after Russia fired the warning shots.
 A Russian bomber dropped four high explosive fragmentation bombs in its path, it said.

-The Russian ministry said the British ship had ventured as far as 3 kilometres (2 miles) into Russian waters near Cape Fiolent, a landmark on Crimea’s southern coast near the port of Sevastopol, headquarters of the Russian Navy’s Black Sea fleet.
+The Russian ministry said the British ship had ventured as far as 3 kilometers into Russian waters near Cape Fiolent, a landmark on Crimea’s southern coast near the port of Sevastopol, headquarters of the Russian Navy’s Black Sea fleet.

 “The destroyer had been warned that weapons would be used if it trespasses the border of the Russian Federation.
 It did not react to the warning,” the ministry said.